 File Group Actions

 A file group requires a range of files to be loaded correctly into the system.
-This interface provides quick access to individual file groups within a collection and allows the operator to view, add, or remove individual files in that group.
+This interface provides quick access to individual file groups within a data set and allows the operator to view, add, or remove individual files in that group.

 Individual File Visibility

-Each file has a visible status and detailed information.
-They also have individual actions and can be quickly downloaded for inspection.
+Each file received has a visible status and detailed information.
+They also have individual actions and can be quickly downloaded for inspection of the raw data.

 Bulk File Actions

-Sometimes we get sent a lot of junk files.
+Sometimes retailers send over a lot of junk files.
 To deal with this, there's a bulk action menu to take care of all selected files at once.

 Manual Data Load

 In the event that historical data is sent, the operator must load it manually.
 Now, it's as simple as checking off the files and hitting a button, instead of going directly to the database.

 This MVP release of the Command Center dramatically reduced operator response time to service calls.
 It not only provided quick visibility into the system, but also allowed operators to provide many troubleshooting actions in a single application, rather than having to mess around with manual controls and database queries.